Small paint sprayers

-The sprayers that produced the best finish had brass needle and spray tips, just like pro-grade HVLP sprayers.
+The paint sprayers that produced the best finish had a brass needle and spray tips, just like pro-grade HVLP sprayers.
 These tips are removable for easy cleaning and can be replaced if they wear out.
-The Rockler sprayer includes two different size needles and tips for efficient spraying of thicker and thinner material.
+The Rockler electric paint sprayer includes two different size needles and tips for efficient spraying of thicker and thinner material.
 You can order other tips for the Graco sprayer from Graco.

 Instant spray pattern adjustments